-- Prioritize designs that elicit community pride or take advantage of a unique community feature. - Encourage residents and people who use the street to participate in the design and painting of the mural.
-Create an inclusive design and painting process that's accessible to people of all ages and people with disabilities - Use a variety of colors, themes and styles to showcase the diversity of artistic expression in San Francisco. - Please do not develop designs that include images of any street signs or traffic control elements (such as stop signs, turn arrows, or one-way signs), or images that could reasonably be interpreted as traffic control elements. - Please do not develop designs that include words, promotional advertisements, references to political campaigns, logos, insensitive images, or copyrighted materials. - Please do not develop designs that encourage people, especially children, to congregate in the street (such as hopscotch templates).
+- Prioritize designs that elicit community pride or take advantage of a unique community feature. - Encourage residents and people who use the street to participate in the mural design and painting.
+Create an inclusive design and painting process that's accessible to people of all ages and abilities. - Smaller, simpler mural designs can be easier to paint/ inclusive to a variety of skill levels and can be less disruptive to neighbors given the shorter street closure timeframe. - Use a variety of colors, themes and styles to showcase the City's diversity of artistic expression. - Please do not develop designs that depict any street signs or traffic control elements (stop signs, turn arrows etc.), or images that could reasonably be interpreted as traffic control elements. - Please do not develop designs that include words, promotional advertisements, references to political campaigns, logos, insensitive images, or copyrighted materials. - Please do not develop designs that encourage people, especially children, to congregate in the street (such as hopscotch templates).